|

 You will encounter a couple of hurdles when you want to join the

 Community and contribute to the open encyclopedia.
-Creating or working on articles in Wikipedia is not straightforward.
+Creating or editing articles on Wikipedia is not straightforward.
 Presently, you will compose your article in

 Wikitext, a typing platform that contains elements of HTML.
-As a beginner, you sometimes make your experience the hard way, but hopefully, you will learn by doing as Red Baron.
+As a beginner, you sometimes learn the hard way, but hopefully you will learn by doing, as Red Baron did.

 One way to overcome the entrance hurdle is to introduce a Wikipedia